SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ```

 Step 4 - Perform one of the following two steps:

+Note: this step is required if using transactions and can be skipped otherwise.

 (Option 1) Update the ‘module.xml’ file in the JBoss JTS subsystem to refer to the Solace Resource Adapter module as a dependency (So that the JTS subsystem has access to the classes of the Solace RA for XA Recovery).